Cognitive Biases in Business Decision Making

 The tendency to rely too heavily on the first piece of information encountered (the "anchor") when making decisions.

 Business Impact: In negotiations, the first number mentioned often serves as an anchor that influences the final outcome.
 Initial price points can anchor customer expectations, and early performance estimates can anchor project planning.
+Understanding the invisible math helps.

 Mitigation Strategy: Consider multiple reference points before making decisions.
 In negotiations, when possible, set the anchor rather than responding to one.